Get Help from a Social Security Disability Attorney Who Cares

 How Much Would I Receive?

-If approved, the amount you will receive in monthly disability payments will be based on the amount of income on which you have paid Social Security taxes.
-The average monthly payment amount for 2015 is $1,165, but you can receive up to $2,663.
-To find out what you would receive monthly in benefits check your Social Security Statement.
+If you’re approved, the amount you will receive in monthly disability payments will be based on how much Social Security you’ve paid through your taxable income.
+In 2019, the average monthly SSD payment in the U.S. was $1,237, but you might be eligible for as much as $3,000.
+You can find out more about how much you should receive monthly in your Social Security statement.

-You may be eligible for Supplemental Security Income even if you have never worked.
-Since Supplemental Security income is a needs based program, to be eligible you have to have resources under $2,000 if you are single and under $3,000 if you are married.
-If approved, the maximum monthly payment amount for 2015 is $733 for an individual and $1,100 for an individual with an eligible spouse.
+Since Supplemental Social Security income is a needs-based program, to be eligible you have to have resources under $2,000 per month if you are single and under $3,000 if you are married.
+If approved, the maximum monthly payment amount for 2019 was $771 for an individual and $1,157 for a couple.

 Find Out More